Digital rhetoric: Definition

 By the 1960s, early computers had become more prominent in many environments, and began seeing application outside of math and science.
 In 1964, Harvard's Allan B. Ellis published an analysis of how computers could be used to better understand literary works, through having text from The Adventures of Huckleberry plugged into punched cards and having the computer analyze the titular character.
 Between the mid-60's and early 70's, there were several experiments to investigate the potential for computers in the grading of academic papers.
 These computers were programmed to approximate the way that teachers generally approached the grading process, and judge the content in its quality of vocabulary, composition, and approach to the content.

-Evolving definition of 'digital rhetoric'

-The following subsections detail the evolving definition of 'digital rhetoric' as a term since its creation in 1989.
-Digital rhetoric locations such as scholarly articles, and then introduces Sullivan and Porter's (1993) locating ideas.
-Digital rhetoric has not yet become established as a field, a consideration is that digital rhetoric draws its theory and methods from the tradition of rhetoric first.
-The definition of rhetoric is taken into detail by Kenneth Burke (1969) where he states that wherever there is persuasion, there is rhetoric; wherever there is “meaning” there is “persuasion”.
-If nearly all human acts of communication engage rhetorical practice, then rhetoric-as-method can be applied to all communication events.
-The chapter touches on western classical rhetoric (greek and roman), aristotle’s five stages of speech, medieval and renaissance rhetoric, where the ramists (after peter ramus) claimed invention and arrangement for the field of dialectic and limited rhetoric to style, memory, and delivery. “digital” while synonymous with “electronic” or “computerized” is used as its antonym “analog”.
-Morse code and the Braille alphabet are the earliest examples.
-In rhetorical studies, text can be thought of container for arguments or persuasive discourse.
+Definition of digital rhetoric